harness/developer-hub/docs/platform/delegates/manage-delegates/auto-scale-using-replicas.md

 Harness Delegates are responsible for executing various types of workloads, and the amount of resources consumed depends on the specific type of workload being performed.
 Harness cannot predict the specific resource requirements for a particular workload in advance.
 Autoscaling Harness Delegate using replicas is a useful feature that can help ensure your deployments are executed efficiently, without downtime or resource overload.

-## Enable the dynamic threshold for delegate resources
+## Enable the usage threshold for delegate resources

-You can set the delegate to reject new tasks if x% of memory/CPU is being consumed.
+You can set the delegate to reject new tasks if configured resource threshold is being reached.
 You can then spin up new delegates when resources are above the threshold.
 For more information, go to [Configure delegate resource threshold](/docs/platform/delegates/manage-delegates/delegate-metrics/#configure-delegate-resource-threshold).

 ## Configure Harness Delegate autoscaling using replicas for Helm chart deployments